johndehavilland/whoami/README.md

 ## What do I value most?

-There are a lot of things I value but here are some key things that will help us all be successful:
+Here are some of the key things that I value most:

 * Be honest.